-Based on the information provided, the Director or lead Trustee for Safeguarding will decide the next steps.
+Based on the information provided, the Designated Safeguarding Lead and or Deputy Designated Safeguarding Lead will decide the next steps.
 In some cases, a child may need immediate protection; in these situations, the police will be called.
 The Police and Social Services are the only agencies with statutory powers for the immediate protection of children.